Looking back at a catalytic, multi-year Partnership with a nonprofit poised for significant growth

 “SVP Portland is like family,” said Latino Network Executive Director Carmen Rubio.
 “They not only change organizations, they capacitate organizations to change systems permanently—and as a result, help benefit the lives of so many in our community facing barriers.”

 In 2013, SVP entered the picture to focus on building the capacity of the organization—and it paid off.
-When we first invested in Latino Network, they had 13 full-time with a $1.5M budget.
+When we first invested in Latino Network, they had 13 full-time staff with a $1.5M budget.
 They have now grown to be a 120-person game-changing team with a $10M budget.

 Here are some highlights of capacity building milestones we accomplished through our partnership: